-The group Nevadans for Sensible Marijuana Laws has formally filed a petition that would legalize, regulate and tax the cultivation and use of marijuana by adults in Nevada.
+The group Nevadans for Sensible Marijuana Laws has formally filed a petition to legalize, regulate and tax the cultivation and use of marijuana in Nevada.

-The proposed statute would create a system allowing the cities and counties to license up to 120 retail sales outlets for marijuana statewide.
-It would also allow the state to license and regulate up to 50 marijuana cultivators.
+The proposed statute would allow up to 120 retail sales outlets for marijuana statewide.
+It would also allow the state to license and regulate up to 50 marijuana growers.

-In addition to hefty licensing fees ranging from $2,500 for a retail license and $5,000 for a grower’s license, he said the wholesalers would pay a $50 per ounce excise tax to the state and retailers would charge sales taxes on the pot they sell.
+In addition to hefty fees ranging from $2,500 for a retail license and $5,000 for a grower's license, wholesalers would pay a $50 per ounce excise tax to the state, and retailers would charge sales taxes.

-Anyone 21 or over would be legally allowed to buy and use marijuana from one of the licensed retail outlets along with paraphernalia.
-Stores would be prohibited from keeping records that could be used to identify customers and local governments would be barred from enacting laws to block the legal stores.
+Anyone 21 or older would be legally allowed to buy and use up to one ounce of marijuana from one of the licensed retail outlets.
+Stores would be prohibited from keeping records that could be used to identify customers, and local governments would be barred from enacting laws to block the legal stores.

-Stores and cultivators would be kept at least 500 feet from schools, child care establishments and religious centers.
-Gas stations, convenience stores, night clubs, casinos and dance halls would be prohibited from becoming pot sellers as would bars and liquor stores.
+Stores and growers would be kept at least 500 feet from schools, child care establishments and religious centers.
+Gas stations, convenience stores, night clubs, casinos, bars and liquor stores could not sell pot.